 What Causes Failed to load resource: NET::ERR_CONNECTION_RESET?

 Several causes could be at the root of the Chrome browser problem “ERR_CONNECTION_RESET.”
 It can be extremely frustrating.
 Because there are several causes for this problem, you must identify the root cause.
 So try each method until you find one that works for you.
-In my experience, this problem most commonly occurs when a program incorrectly configures your registry settings.
+In my experience, this problem often occurs due to incorrect configuration of your registry settings by a program.
 This issue can also manifest as a false positive in your antivirus or firewall software.

 To resolve this issue, we must follow some procedures and configure our network settings correctly.
-This can be a difficult task for non-technical users.
+This task might pose a challenge for those who aren’t technically inclined.
 Here are some of the common factors that might trigger the ERR_CONNECTION_RESET issue:

 - Network error — If your network settings are incorrect, this issue will be triggered; you will need to reset your network settings to resolve this issue.